appfolio/ae_test_coverage/README.md

 # AfTestCoverage

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/debt_collections_interface`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-Tools for collecting code coverage from tests
+Tools for collecting per test code coverage for ruby and rails applications

 ## Installation